freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/index.md

 > [!NOTE]
 > You will need to have our scoped registry added in order for Unity to find the visual scripting package.
 How to do this is documented in the [general setup section](/creators-guide/setup/installing-vpe.html#vpe-package).

-Once the visual scripting package is installed, you can [set up](xref:uvs_setup) the Gamelogic engine for it.
+Once the visual scripting package is installed, you can [set up](xref:uvs_setup) the gamelogic engine for it.

 ## Disclaimer